 - Furthermore, the lowest SORT number of an hierarchy node determines the sorting of the elements in the individual hierarchy levels

 - You can fill the SORT field also with text but we strongly recommend to use the SORT field only with numbers.
-When rendering the tree alphanumeric text would be converted to numbers what means that only the number until the first non-number character is used out of a text in the SORT field.
+Alphanumeric text will be converted into numbers what means that only the left part of the string until the first non-number character is used as sort property.

 You can see the result of your dimension tree definition later in the "Preview" function of the Workbook definition: